LAX Consolidated Rent-A-Car Facility

-The LAX Consolidated Rent-A-Car Facility (or ConRAC) is an under-construction consolidated rental car facility for the Los Angeles International Airport (LAX).
+The LAX Consolidated Rent-A-Car Facility (also known as ConRAC or the LAX Rental Car Center) is a consolidated rental car facility for Los Angeles International Airport (LAX).
+The first companies began operating out of the facility in October 2024.
+When it is fully operational, with opening of the people mover expected June 2026, it will consolidate rental car operations currently spread across the surrounding area of LAX into one location adjacent to the 405 freeway.
+The new facility is expected to store up to 21,000 rental vehicles.

 History

 The Los Angeles International Airport Consolidated Rent-A-Car (LAX ConRAC) facility is one of the major components of the airport's US$5.5 billion Landside Access Modernization Program, along with the LAX Automated People Mover (APM).
 The $1 billion facility will consolidate rental car operations currently spread across the Westchester neighborhood of Los Angeles.
 Before the construction of the ConRAC, these rental car companies operated 3,200 daily shuttle trips around the Central Terminal Area and on streets around LAX.

 The facility was built by a public–private partnership known as LAX ConRAC Partners, a consortium of 11 companies led by PCL Construction.
 Los Angeles World Airports (LAWA), the operator of LAX, awarded the consortium a $2 billion contract, with the construction and operations phases of the facility each costing about $1 billion.

 A ceremonial groundbreaking was held on September 12, 2019.
 The 5719000 sqft facility will be the largest rental car facility in the world when it opens.
 The facility was topped out July 12, 2021.
 The project used a total of 233000 cuyd of concrete, which at the time made it the second-largest concrete building in the United States, behind the Pentagon.
-The ConRAC facility has been designed to achieve a LEED Silver rating with sustainable elements including native drought-tolerant landscaping, reclaimed water usage and a solar farm generating approximately 8,400 megawatt hours annually.
+The ConRAC facility has been designed to achieve a LEED Gold rating with sustainable elements including native drought-tolerant landscaping, reclaimed water usage and a solar farm generating approximately 8,400 megawatt hours annually.

 The focal point of the ConRAC is the five-story ready/return building, at which customers pick up and return vehicles.
 This building also includes a station on the LAX Automated People Mover line.
 There is also a quick turnaround (QTA) building used for the light maintenance of vehicles such as fuelling, car washing, oil changes and tire rotation.
 By keeping operations within the footprint of the facility, the QTA building will help in minimizing traffic congestion on the roads.

 In 2018, LAWA signed 20-year base leases with rental car companies to use the ConRAC.
 The ready/return building was handed over to tenants on June 6, 2022.
 Contractors for the car rental companies will construct their rental counters, waiting areas, office spaces and entry/exit booths.